ramyrams/SoftwareEngineering/SoftwareArchitecture/APIManagementPlatform.md

 ## Manage and Scale API Traffic
 * API gateway can act as SSL termination point
-* Separate production and sandbox traffic on different API gateways vSupports protocol transformation, data transformation, and API composition
+* Separate production and sandbox traffic on different API gateways
+* Supports protocol transformation, data transformation, and API composition
 * Maps between HTTP(s) and other protocols, such as JMS or writing to file systems
 * Traffic Manager enforces rate limiting and throttling dynamically based on usage quotas and bandwidth quotas
 * Protect API backends with a throttling hard limit